AY2425S2-CS2103T-T12-1/tp/docs/UserGuide.md

 **Expected output**

-The GUI displays the specified group's updated details, like with [show-group-details](#showing-group-details-show-group-details), with the specified person added to it.
+The GUI displays the specified group's updated details with the specified person added to it.

 Example result of `add-to-group n/Jensen Huang g/CS2103T T12`: